-For those obsessed with thinness and weight of a laptop, its 0.59 inches (~1.5 cm), and 2.87 pounds (1.3 kg) respectively.
-These dimensions beat the MacBook Air in thinness department and marginally loses out in the weight.
+For those obsessed with thinness and weight of a laptop, its 0.59 inches (~1.5 cm) and 2.87 pounds (1.3 kg), respectively.
+These dimensions beat the MacBook Air in the thinness department and marginally loses out in the weight.
 However, this is still impressive as the laptop contains the combination of a dedicated graphics chip and a fully loaded Intel mobile processor.

 |Laptop||PCMARK 7||PCMARK 8 (CREATIVE ACCELERATED)||3DMARK (SKY DIVER)||ATTO (TOP READS/WRITES)|

 |Huawei MateBook 13 (2020, Core i7-8565U, NVIDIA MX150)||5,853||5,492||9,392||2.9 GB/s / 2.38 GB/s|

 |Surface Laptop 2 (Core i5-8250U, Intel UHD 620)||5,856||4,367||3,977||1.5 GB/s / 781 MB/s|

 |Huawei MateBook X Pro (2019, Core i7-8550U, GeForce MX150)||6,167||4,147||8,289||2.96 GB/s / 4.60 GB/s|

 |Dell XPS 13 (2020, Core i5-10210U, Intel UHD 620)||6,438||4,918||2,446||3.1 GB/s / 527 MB/s|